 Sleep (2 actions)

 Recover all fatigue points of the whole party.
 Removes the Sleepy and Shaken afflictions.
-Everyone heals 1 presence or intelligence wound.
+Everyone heals 1 wound.

 Un-exhaust all prayers.